pc-magas/tcp_command/README.md

-#Simplistic Webserver
+#Simplistic Command Server

-A simple webserver that serves the contents of a specified folder.
+A simple TCP Server that is able to execute pseudo-commands.